WackyChomp/rope/README.md

 ## About The Project
 AI is the all the rage these days.
-No better to get acclimated with this technology is to
+No better way to get acclimated with this technology is to dive into the deep and immerse yourself.

+Progress in AI is inevitable and exponential so it's best to ride the learning curve.
+As a result, intertwining AI technology with our personal experiences help accelerates our personal growth!

+Look no further with, <b><u>Rising of Professional Experts (R.O.P.E)</u></b>

 <!-- BUILT WITH -->